WICG/first-party-sets/README.md

 # Site-Declared Sets in Browsers

-Browsers should maintain a static list of site-declared groups of domains which meet UA ([User Agent](https://www.w3.org/WAI/UA/work/wiki/Definition_of_User_Agent)) policy, and ship it in the browser as a rIn support of the various browser privacy models, first-party sets only control when embedded content that would otherwise be considered third-party can access its own state.
-Examples:
+Browsers should maintain a static list of site-declared groups of domains which meet UA ([User Agent](https://www.w3.org/WAI/UA/work/wiki/Definition_of_User_Agent)) policy, and ship it in the browser as a reliably updateable component.

-*   Sites may annotate individual cookies to be sent across same-party, cross-domain contexts by using the proposed [SameParty cookie attribute](https://github.com/cfredric/sameparty).
-*   An iframe’s access to its own storage should be allowed when embedded on a site within the same first-party set.
-For example, this would allow a https://b.example iframe within https://a.example to access its own https://b.example databases, which would otherwise be restricted.

-Additionally, browsers may consider using First-Party Sets in new privacy features, such as:

-*   Top-level key for [partitioned cookies a.k.a “chips”](https://github.com/DCtheTall/CHIPS#partition-by-top-level-context).
-This allows third-party sites (such as embedded SaaS providers) to provide access to the same user session across multiple top-level sites within the same first-party set ([reference use-case](https://github.com/privacycg/first-party-sets/issues/33))
-*   Issuing WebID [directed identifiers](https://github.com/WICG/WebID/blob/main/directed_identifiers.md) by First-Party Set, so the same account can be shared across multiple applications or services provided by the same first-party.
-*   Applying [Privacy Budget](https://github.com/bslassey/privacy-budget) across an entire First-Party Set, in order to prevent fingerprinting entropy from being accumulated across domains that are able to communicate in an unconstrained manner due to access to cross-domain, same-party cookies.
-*   Top and/or second level key for cache partitioning, potentially with site opt-in.

-This proposal is consistent with the same-origin policy.
-That is, Web Platform features must not use first-party sets to make one origin's state directly accessible to another origin in the set.
-For example, if a.example and b.example are in the same first-party set, the same-origin policy would still prevent https://a.example from accessing https://b.example's cookies or IndexedDB databases.

-eliably updateable component.
 This is analogous to the list of [domains owned by the same entity](https://github.com/disconnectme/disconnect-tracking-protection/blob/master/entities.json) used by Edge and Firefox to control cross-site tracking mitigations.

 The differences between this proposal and the use of the [Disconnect entities list](https://github.com/disconnectme/disconnect-tracking-protection/blob/master/entities.json) in Edge and Firefox are: